heimdallreport/opentlc-sandbox-automation/README.md

 - Python OpenShift to access OpenShift API (`python3-openshift` on Fedora/RHEL or `openshift` if installing with pip3)
 - Python Passlib to generate htpasswd files (`python3-passlib` on Fedora/RHEL or `passlib` if installing with pip3)

+A future release will automatically handle those dependencies on the different platforms.

 The following Ansible Collections are required:
 - `community.general`, used by core modules
 - `ansible.netcommon`, used to apply IP filtering